-Commonwealth Avenue at Babcock Street and Harry Agganis Way.
+Commonwealth Avenue at Babcock Street and Harry Agganis Way, 3 miles west of Downtown Crossing.
 (Agganis was a BU quarterback who briefly played for the Red Sox before getting sick and dying at age 24 in 1955.)
 Green Line B train at Pleasant Street.

 * Fenway Park.
 If you can stomach being around so much Soxness -- or if you're a Mets fan and thus a fellow Yankee-Hater -- the Auld Enemy offers tours of their Back Bay bandbox on the hour between 10:00 AM and 5:00 PM for $17, accessing the warning track (but not the field), the Green Monster, the Monster Seats, the press box, and the Red Sox Hall of Fame.
 4 Yawkey Way (formerly Jersey Street) at Brookline Avenue.
 Green Line B, C or D (not E) to Kenmore.